Three-Dimensional MRI Reconstruction with Gaussian Representations: Tackling the Undersampling Problem: Method

 \subsection{Voxelization}

 Voxelization serves as a crucial bridge for transforming 3DGS into voxelized volumetric representations.
 This technique represents one of the key innovations introduced in \cite{zha2024r}.
 Our model builds upon such voxelization pipeline, which originates from the rasterization process used in the rendering part of the primitive 3DGS model \cite{kerbl20233d}.
 In this process, neighboring Gaussian points are aggregated to compute the central intensity values of voxels.
 The core of this voxelization pipeline is the tile-based design, which divides the image volume into multiple non-overlapping patches.
 Each tile contains a subset of the voxels.
-Since a 3D Gaussian point may span multiple tiles, it is replicated for each tile it intersects in the memory.
-Although the Gaussian distribution is continuous and theoretically infinite, we limit its influence to within three standard deviations from its center, following the three-sigma rule (also known as the empirical rule) \cite{threesigma}.
+Although the Gaussian distribution is continuous and theoretically infinite, we limit its influence to within three standard deviations from its center, following the three-sigma rule \cite{threesigma}.
 The radius is chosen based on the largest standard deviation along any axis of the Gaussian point.
 A Gaussian point is considered to intersect a tile if its 3$\sigma$ bounding box overlaps the tile's spatial extent.
-This replication step is performed in parallel for each tile.
-Once replication is complete, each tile processes its assigned voxels independently and also in parallel.
-For each tile, a CUDA kernel iterates over all Gaussian points assigned to that tile and accumulates their contributions to the central intensity values of the voxels within that tile.
-This loop is implemented in cooperative thread groups (troops) rather than full parallelism for more efficient shared memory usage.
+The pipeline will first identify the Gaussian points that fall into the tile and emit tile-Gaussian pairs (tile's ID and Gaussian's ID).
+Then the pairs are sorted by the tiles' IDs.
+Because each tile’s pairs are contiguous at this moment, we can record a starting and ending index for every tile and therefore gather all the Gaussian points allocated in the tiles backwards.
+The tile design offers two primary benefits: efficient on-chip data reuse and parallel execution.
+For each tile, the kernel caches its Gaussian in shared memory --- streaming them in batches when they exceed on-chip capacity—while tile-mapped threads iterate over the staged set to accumulate contributions at voxel centers.
 The voxelization pipeline is depicted in Fig. \ref{illu_figure} (b).
 For a more detailed analysis and explanation of the tile-based design, we would refer the readers to this survey \cite{chen2025survey3dgaussiansplatting}.